Alert

 • Some formulations are a combination of both short and long-acting (e.g., Oxycontin).
 The total dose amounts (and MEQ of the specific opioids) must be combined to calculate the total morphine equivalents received.

-• Special drugs are prescribed such as benzodiazepines, hypnotics, sedatives, methadone, buprenorphine (including Suboxone, Butrans, and others), ketamine, cannabinoids, fentanyl, and Demerol.
+• Special drugs are prescribed such as benzodiazepines, hypnotics, sedatives, methadone, buprenorphine (including Suboxone, Butrans, and others), cannabinoids, fentanyl and Demerol.
+For Ketamine prescriptions, refer to the 4-11 Non-standard medical aid treatment decision procedure.

 • The prescriber is recommending only up to one more month of opioids beyond 4 weeks.